ekqt/ekqtblog/src/data/understanding-color-schemes.md

 ## Accessible colors

-Between the lowest lightness in the dark text color and the highest lightness in the dark surface there should be enough breathing room between them.
+Between the lowest lightness in the dark text color and the highest lightness in the dark surface, there should be enough breathing room between them.
 In the light theme, there's 55% breathing room.
 Keeping lightness differences between text and surface colors at around 40-50% can help keep color contrast ratios high, while also being a subtle level to adjust in case scores are poor.

 To help others on the team use good contrasting colors, it's a good idea to create a classname that pairs a surface color with an accessible text color.